Banking

 Mortgage applications usually require you to:

-LGBTQ+ residents should be aware that same-sex marriage is not yet legal in Thailand.
-As such, you cannot apply for a joint loan.
+LGBTQ+ residents should be aware that same-sex marriage is newly legal in Thailand.
+As such, you can apply for a joint loan, but you may face some pushback in the process.

 Savings and investments